- January 12, 2026

 What are Blockchain Forks?

-A fork is a change in the rules of a blockchain.
+What is a Blockchain?Think of blockchain as a public notebook that everyone owns a copy of.
+Whatever gets written in it is permanent and visible to all.Keep learning.
 Because blockchains are distributed systems; run by thousands of independent computers; everyone must follow the same protocol for the network to stay synchronized.
 When someone proposes new rules or upgrades, the network can either adopt them, reject them, or split into separate versions.
 That split is what we call a fork.

 You can think of a fork like a road dividing into two paths.
 Up until the split, everyone follows the same route.
 Once the fork happens, users and miners (or validators) choose which path to continue down based on which rules they support.